Home » Recipe Index » Asian Cake Recipes (Butter, Sponge & Southeast Asian Cakes) » Lapis Surabaya Recipe (Indonesian Layer Cake with Jam Filling)

 Instructions

-• Spread some jam on one side of the yellow cake and 2 sides on the chocolate cake.
-Assemble the cake together, yellow, chocolate, yellow accordingly.
+• Spread fruit jam on one side of each yellow layer and on both sides of the chocolate layer.
+Carefully stack the layers in the order: yellow, chocolate, yellow.

 Video